alshamsi762/ClifHanger/README.md

 ## How to Run CliffHanger on your Machine

-1.Go to the cliffHanger github page at [CliffHanger](https://github.com/alshamsi762/CliffHanger)
+1. Go to the cliffHanger github page at [CliffHanger](https://github.com/alshamsi762/CliffHanger)

-2.Download the game as zip
+2. Download the game as a zip file, and un-zip it

-3.Un-zip the project you just downloaded

-4.Open terminal and navigate to the folder you just unzipped
+3. Open terminal/command prompt and navigate to the folder you just unzipped

-5.Execute the following
+4. Execute the following
 ``
 python server.py 2200
-`` in terminal or replace the port number given "2200" with the port you want
+`` in terminal/command prompt or replace the port number given "2200" with the port you want

-6.Open a web Browser and go to the http://localhost:2200/ or replace 2200 with the port you chose.
+5. Open a web Browser and go to the http://localhost:2200/ or replace 2200 with the port you chose

-7.You can Start the game from that web page To restart the game you need to refresh.
+6. You can click 'Start' on the web page to begin playing the game.
+Refresh the webpage to restart game!

 ## Description of the game